-Ashley M. Aulls, P.A
+Ashley M. Aulls, P.A.

 When you are facing criminal charges, you have a lot riding on the outcome of your case.
-Ashley M. Aulls passionately represented adults and juveniles within the Hernando County, Citrus County, Sumter County, and Pasco County.
+Ashley M. Aulls passionately represented adults and juveniles within the Hernando County, Citrus County, and Sumter County.
 No matter what charge or circumstances his clients find themselves in, every client has a right to respect, open communication, and a solid defense.
-Mr. Aulls understands that all cases are unique, and the circumstances of an offense never change a defendant's unalienable rights.
+Mr. Aulls understands that all cases are unique, and the circumstances of an offense never change a defendant’s unalienable rights.

 Criminal Defense Lawyer in Brooksville, FL

 With 15 years of experience as a Florida criminal defense attorney, five of which were spent at the public defender’s office, Mr. Aulls serves the defense needs of Hernando County residents and the surrounding areas with pride.
 He has represented clients from a variety of different backgrounds against misdemeanor and felony charges across the spectrum of severity.
 However, he makes it a priority to give the clients the attention their cases critically need.

 You will always find a knowledgeable, yet relatable criminal defense lawyer at Ashley M. Aulls, P.A.
 His practice areas include DUI (Driving Under the Influence), domestic violence allegations, drug charges, theft crimes, sexual offenses, violent crime, juvenile charges, weapons crimes, and other areas.
 In addition to providing various criminal defense services, Ashley Aulls also represents clients in family law cases.